Facial Nerve - Anatomic Landmarks For Localization Of The Branches

 Fronto-Temporal Branch

 The fronto-temporal branch (FTN) has been extensively studied due to its high rates of injury and significant functional morbidity following injury.
-Surgical procedures such as facelifts, cutaneous surgery, and bicoronal approaches for craniofacial surgical access put the FTN in danger.
+Surgical proceduressuch as facelifts, cutaneous surgery, and bicoronal approaches for craniofacial surgical access put the FTN in danger.
 Pitanguy's line, defined as a line drawn from a point 0.5 cm inferior to the tragus to a point 1.5 cm superior and lateral to the eyebrow, is one of the most widely used clinical estimates of FTN course.
 Pitanguy's line has been widely criticized by many authors due to its reliance on soft tissue landmarks that vary between individuals and its inability to predict nerve distribution, despite the fact that it does not meet our inclusion criteria.

 A total of six studies evaluating the FTN of the facial nerve were found using our search criteria.
 In 30 cadaveric facial halves, Ishikawa attempted to define the FTN distribution.
 The nerve's various branches were measured in relation to a line drawn between the lateral canthus and the zygomatic arch's superior border.